skiptools/skip-sql/README.md

 SQLCipher is based on SQLite and stable upstream release features are periodically integrated.
 The extension is documented at the official [SQLCipher site](https://www.zetetic.net/sqlcipher/).
 It is used by many mobile applications like the [Signal](https://github.com/signalapp/sqlcipher) iOS and Android app to secure local database files.
 Cryptographic algorithms are provided by the [LibTomCrypt](https://github.com/libtom/libtomcrypt) C library, which is included alongside the sqlcipher sources.

-An example of creating an encryped database:
+An example of creating an encrypted database:

 ```swift
 import SkipSQLPlus